 You should keep a list of all your possessions worth over about $100 each.
 Even better, take pictures or videos of everything in and around your house.

 Then when something like this happens, it’s easy to claim for anything lost, destroyed, etc. on your insurance.
-In general, most policies only pay out what the item is worth secondhand unless you have paid for “new for old” cover which is more expensive.
+In general, most policies only pay out what the item is worth secondhand unless you have paid for a “new for old” cover which is more expensive.

 Look After Your Family